acoustic-content-samples/sample-handlebars-server-render/README.md

 # sample-handlebars-server-render

-This is a sample of the Handlebars pre-render feature of Acoustic Content (formerly Watson Content Hub or WCH).
+This is a sample of the Handlebars server rendering feature of Acoustic Content (formerly Watson Content Hub or WCH).
 This feature lets you associate a Handlebars template with a content type and layout.
+Any content item can then be rendered on the server when any content item for the type is published.
+There are two ways that the rendering can be done:
-When any content item for the type is published, it is rendered using the Handlebars template and the resulting markup is published to the WCH CDN delivery system.
+- It can be "pre-rendered" using the Handlebars template and the resulting markup is published to the Content CDN delivery system, by setting the "prerender" flag in the layout as shown in this sample.
+- It can be rendered by calling the delivery render service, using this API: <API URL>/delivery/v1/rendering/render/content/<content ID>.

 Links to documentation for this WCH rendering feature:
 - https://developer.goacoustic.com/acoustic-content/docs/rendering